calayanrail/getDataA1/README.md

 ```
 and press enter

-The results will be exported to result.txt
+The results will be exported to result.txt.

-to reload results into R
+To reload results into R
 use command:
 ```R
 dget("result.txt")